robin0512/SimpleCalculator/README.md

 A calculator app using LiveData and DataBinding for solving mathematical expressions.

-## Screenshorts:
+## Screenshorts

 ![sample](https://user-images.githubusercontent.com/53432684/177303239-784507a1-3418-4d80-9c60-0b59fb6f129d.gif)

-## ExpressionParserUtil Android Library:
+## ExpressionParserUtil Android Library
 > In computer science, the shunting yard algorithm is a method for parsing arithmetical or logical expressions https://github.com/jfransp/ExpressionParserUtil-Android-Library

-## Using MotionLayout make the result more obvious :
+## Using MotionLayout make the result more obvious
 > BEFORE equals button click
 ![motionLayout](https://user-images.githubusercontent.com/53432684/177305036-1bfa9470-bae1-4919-8bbe-800abcb52513.jpg)